sensiblecodeio/custard/README.md

     . activate
-    . ~/.nvm/nvm.sh # Only on linux, and could be in your .profile. nvm use 0.10 # Only if you're using nvm. npm install # Only needed if package.json changes.
+    . ~/.nvm/nvm.sh # Only on linux, and could be in your .profile. nvm use 0.10 # Only if you're using nvm. npm install # Only needed when package.json changes.

     # This will start a development web server.
 Best
     # done in a separate window.